JoeyRudd/ai-fitness-coach/knowledge_base/04_strength_training_basics.md

 ## TL;DR
 Master form first.
 Use the listed beginner machine exercises, work mostly in the **7–10 rep** range, and progress gradually.

-Search terms: beginner exercises, 7-10 reps, machine-based, form, progressive overload, workout split, full body, upper lower, push pull legs
+Search terms: beginner exercises, 7-10 reps, machine-based, form, progressive overload, workout split, full body, upper lower, push pull legs, fitness creators, fitness influencers, who to follow

 Strength training is the foundation of building muscle and improving your body composition.
 For beginners, the key is choosing the right exercises and mastering proper form before worrying about heavy weights.